Achieving Financial Resilience: A Guide To Successful Cash Flow Management

 What Is Cash Flow?

-Cash flow refers to the movement of money within a business, reflecting the incoming and outgoing cash streams.
+Cash flow refers to money movement within a business, reflecting the incoming and outgoing cash streams.
 It provides a clear picture of a company's financial health, enabling stakeholders to assess its ability to meet short-term obligations, invest in growth opportunities, and generate profits.
 Cash flow can be categorised into three main types:

 a) Operating Cash Flow